onaio/fhir-tooling/efsity/README.md

 -sm or --structure-map - file path to the path to the folder containing the structure maps.
 These can be nested -pd or --plan-definition - file path to the Plandefinition for the Careplan -o or --output - the output path, can be a file or directory.
-Optional - default is current directory
+Optional - default is current directory -ws or --with-subject - A flag to determine whether the subject should be passed as part of the Careplan generator data bundle.
+Default is `false`
 ```

 ### Extracting resources from questionnaire response